rudemex/fb-messenger-bot/README.md

 5. These are the last settings to be made and are optional.
    It consists in executing a curl script in the terminal to implement some options, don't forget to put the access token to make it work.

+    > 💬 Note: You can run these scripts from Swagger, but you must adjust the files that are inside the `./templates/configs` folder

    #### Add button Get Started

    ```bash